jmart5/containerized_autograder/README.md

   The autograding container will be initiated.
 If any errors are encountered check [here](#common-errors) for more information.

-5. The results directory will be automatically created inside the main grading directory upon completion.
+5.The results directory will be automatically created inside the main grading directory upon completion.
 Inside this directory, the `results_summary.csv` file contains a summary of the grades for each submission.
 Individual submission results are also available.

+## Tutorial

 ## Common Errors